masjohncook/CREMEv2/README.md

 <!-- GETTING STARTED -->
 ## How To's
-You need to prepare 5 VMs of [Ubuntu Server 20.04](https://ubuntu.com/download/server) by yourself that are for Controller Machine, Data Logger, 2 Non Vulnerable Clients, and 1 Vulnerable Clients.
+You need to prepare belowing 5 VMs of [Ubuntu Server 20.04](https://ubuntu.com/download/server) by yourself follow [this](https://docs.google.com/document/d/1RJ2kCqVoS9TZtRMELRRKbjcuih4vC6Tv/edit) tutorial.
+* Controller Machine
+* Data Logger Machine
+* Non Vulnerable Client * 2
+* Vulnerable Client

 ### VM Setting
 * You need to import all provided VMs and install the other 5 VMs